kparc/kcc/README.md

 When it comes to that, always include the banner in your bug reports.

-At any time during k session, you can:
+At any time during a k session, you can:

 `\h` view k reference card